Here you’ll find definitions of terms used on the AIC site. Enter the term you want to search for in the box, or click on the letter it begins with.

 A company that holds investment company shares on your behalf.

-You can buy and hold shares in an investment company in your own name, and receive a share certificate, or they can be held for you by a nominee.
+You can buy and hold shares in an investment company in your own name, and receive a share certificate, but more commonly people hold shares through a nominee.
 This means the nominee is the legal owner of the shares, but you still get the benefit of any increase in the share price, dividends etc.